Newsroom, College Savings gbfadmin Newsroom, College Savings gbfadmin

 Pitfall of Grandparent Owned 529 Accounts

 Historically, there has been a major issue when grandparents begin distributing money out of these 529 accounts to pay college expenses for their grandchildren which can hurt their financial aid eligibility.
-While these accounts are invisible to the FAFSA calculation as an asset, in the year that the distribution takes place from a grandparent owned 529 account, those distributions now count as “income of the student” in the year that the distribution takes place.
+While these accounts are invisible to the FAFSA calculation as an asset, in the year that the distribution takes place from a grandparent owned 529 account, those distributions did count as “income of the student” in the year that the distribution takes place.
 Income of the student counts heavily against the need-based financial aid award.
-Currently, any income of the student above the $7,040 threshold counts 50% against the financial aid award.
+Currently, any income of the student above the $9,410 threshold counts 50% against the financial aid award.

 For example, if a grandparent distributes $30,000 from the 529 account to pay college expenses for the grandchild, in that determination year, assuming the child has no other income, that distribution could reduce the financial aid award two years later by $11,480.